 Exposed brick is another design feature that can add either a traditional, industrial or edgy look to your living space.
 You are able to take the raw texture of the brick by pairing it with open shelves to give it that modern flair.

 The neutral color palette is a crucial part of any modern design, and including one in your Modern Farmhouse space will be the thing that helps keep it fresh, clean, and totally current.
-White is the natural choice as a dominant shade, while using earthy tones such as grays, browns and tans as the secondary shades.
+White is the natural choice as a dominant shade while using earthy tones such as grays, browns, and tans as the secondary shades.

-Accents play an important role to the design style of the Modern Farmhouse.
+Accents play an important role in the design style of the Modern Farmhouse.
 Industrial-inspired pieces are based on the machinery used for farming so style elements such as hanging barn doors, wooden mantles, or wrought iron fixtures and hardware create a perfect balance against the neutral color palette throughout the house.

 The days of stuffy and informal spaces are gone with the Modern Farmhouse.
 It will feel cozy, bright and inviting.
 Creating a warm and relaxed environment, designed to be a gathering place for all your loved ones, to escape from the hustle and bustle of life.

 One of the best places to see examples of Modern Farmhouse Home Design is at the annual Colorado Springs Parade of Homes Tour.
-Many custom home builders such as All About Home specialize in this specific home design and their award winning homes can be toured every year during the Parade in August.
+Many custom home builders such as All About Home specialize in this specific home design and their award-winning homes can be toured every year during the Parade in August.

-The Modern Farmhouse is about embracing the simplicity and charm of old, but incorporating new features and concepts to bring that traditional style and introduce it to modern day.
+The Modern Farmhouse is about embracing the simplicity and charm of old, but incorporating new features and concepts to bring that traditional style and introduce it to modern-day.
 Every home will have subtle variations that make it one-of-kind but there are a few key architectural design features that will speak to the character of a Modern Farmhouse design.